-After you submit the survey, you will receive a DocuSign from your Customer Success Manager within one business day.
-Once you complete the DocuSign, our Professional Services team will begin the cart setup process.
+After you submit the survey, your Customer Success Manager sends you a DocuSign within one business day.
+Once you complete the DocuSign, our Professional Services team begins the cart setup process.
 These requests are typically completed 24–48 hours after receiving all the necessary information.

 In light of changes due to COVID-19, we are temporarily increasing this turnaround time to a maximum of 72 hours.
 We thank you for your patience as we work through your requests.